cysouw/diathesis/text/c04_reflexive.md

 ### Coreference without reflexive pronoun

 The reflexive pronoun *sich* undoubtedly plays a role in disambiguating reference in the third person.
-However, ambiguity remains with genitives \Next[a], which do not have a lexicalized reflexive pronoun in German.
+However, ambiguity remains with genitives \Next[a], which do not have a lexicalised reflexive pronoun in German.
 As a result, \Next[a] can both be interpreted as disjoined reference \Next[b] and as coreference \Next[c].

 \ex.
  \a.
 Er wäscht seine Haare.